AnafKarf/quote_instruction/docs/README.md

 ## What is a "quote"

-Quote is a written repetition of a phrase or multiple phrases from speech.
+Quote is a written repetition of one or more phrases from speech.
 The main goal of writing quotes is to remember entertaining phrases.

 Example of a quote: